 Styling Rugs In My Home

-I am not a fan of the carpet in our master bedroom, but it was installed by the previous owner just before placing the house on the market.
+I’m not a fan of the carpet in our master bedroom, but it was installed by the previous owner just before the house went on the market.
 It was brand new carpet and I didn’t want to rip it up when we have so many other projects on our priority list.

 Instead, I found the largest rug I could find (11×16) to cover as much of it as possible.
-I love the outcome so much!
 It’s the perfect solution until we find the time to replace the carpet with the same wood that is throughout our home.

 Do Rugs Belong On Carpet?